How one hack changed APC overnight — Nigeria Today

 3. Change your passwords frequently

-4. Always check permissions on apps before installing and make sure they aren’t accessing unnecessary information. if don’t trust an app, don’t install it.
+4. Always check permissions on apps before installing and make sure they aren’t accessing unnecessary information. if you don’t trust an app, don’t install it.

 5. After using a public WiFi, make sure you click forget the network after you finish using it.